-In my mind diplomacy is ‘the art of dealing with people sensitively and tactfully.’
+In my mind, diplomacy is ‘the art of dealing with people sensitively and tactfully.’
 It is the ability to communicate with people using an approach that considers their feelings and potential reaction.
-It is a skill that allows assistants to find common ground with every person at every level of business.
-For these reasons, it is sooooo helpful if assistants can be diplomatic and that is why it is one of our 10 qualities of a truly great Assistant.
+It is a skill that allows assistants to find common ground with every person at every business level.
+For these reasons, it is sooooo helpful if assistants can be diplomatic, which is why it is one of our 10 qualities of a truly great Assistant.

 Showing initiative and being proactive is vital for a great Assistant.
 It would help if you always were alert for opportunities to make processes and procedures better, have the confidence to make decisions and adopt new ways of working to support your Executive and the organisation’s objectives.

 Having low self-esteem or confidence issues can be a real challenge in life, particularly in the office and particularly for assistants.
-We have a difficult job, and if we are unable to stand up for ourselves, this makes the role a lot harder.
-It can lead to feeling unchallenged, unappreciated and more importantly managed ineffectively by your Executive.
+We have a difficult job, and if we cannot stand up for ourselves, this makes the role a lot harder.
+It can lead to feeling unchallenged, unappreciated and, more importantly, managed ineffectively by your Executive.
 Although not all of us are blessed with unwavering self-confidence, there are areas within the role that every assistant should feel comfortable with and have confidence in their own abilities.

 8. Attention to detail

 It goes without saying that the documents produced by great Assistants are grammatically correct and look professional.
 However, attention to detail goes beyond proofreading.
 This quality is in everything an Assistant does.
 It is making sure that everything you touch is high quality, everything that you put your name and reputation to is professional.
 It reflects your values and that of your Executive’s and your Organisation.